mcpython4-coding/Documentation/logger.md

         :param end: how the message ends
         :param write_into_console: if the data should be written into the console
         :param write_into_log_file: if the data should be written into the log file

+    function _transform_any_str_list(data) -> list

+    function write_into_container(*container_areas, style=("+", "-", "|"), header=None, outer_line_distance=2,
+            empty_lines_before_separate=1):

+        will print the given data into an container-like structure
+        :param container_areas: an list of container areas.
+Every area must be str or list.
+Areas are separated by horizontal lines from each other.
+        :param style: the style to print with
+        :param header: the header line of the table, may be str or list
+        :param outer_line_distance: the distance from the vertical line to the string, in spaces
+        :param empty_lines_before_separate: the new lines between text and an horizontal line

     function write_exception(*info)